Cinnamon Snack Cake

 1. Preheat oven to 350 and spray an 8 inch cake pan (I used a springform) with cooking spray.

 2. Put the flour, sugar and cinnamon in a food processor and pulse a few times to combine.
-Add the butter again and pulse until the mixture looks like sand.
+Add the butter and pulse until the mixture looks like sand.
 Scoop out 1/3 cup and set aside.

 3. Transfer the flour mixture to a mixing bowl and add the baking powder, baking soda, buttermilk, vanilla and egg and mix until combined.